litestar-org/litestar/docs/lib/usage/starlite-app/app-hooks.rst

 ASGI Events & Application Hooks
 ===============================

-In the previous introductory section of the documentations we briefly mentioned about the root :class:`Starlite <starlite.app.Starlite>` class.
+In the previous introductory section of the documentations we briefly mentioned the root :class:`Starlite <starlite.app.Starlite>` class.
 This class accepts a bunch of `optional` arguments & a couple of those arguments can be configured to control the behaviour of your Starlite application based on certain ASGI events.
 This section of the documentations take a more deeper dive into how you